 Intermodal connectivity

-With a capacity of 13,500 passengers an hour in both directions, CSELR provides an easy and reliable service and greater connectivity between new and existing transport modes across Sydney.
+With a capacity of 13,500 passengers an hour in both directions, CSELR provides an easy and reliable service with greater connectivity between new and existing transport modes across Sydney.
 The new routes feature light rail to bus interchanges at Randwick, Kingsford and Rawson Place, and integration with heavy rail at Circular Quay, Wynyard, Town Hall and Central stations.
-Passengers can transfer to the Inner West Light Rail in Chinatown, at Rawson Place and at Central.
-The Circular Quay terminus also provides direct access to ferry wharves.
+Passengers can transfer to the Inner West Light Rail in Chinatown, at Rawson Place and at Central, with the Circular Quay terminus providing direct access to ferry wharves.
 The integration will be further enhanced when the Sydney Metro City and Southwest stations commence operating in 2024.